noneless/somecache/README.md

 		put aaa bbb
 	put&get with "remote" will  work wite slave,it is a debug option,in production should look localcache first

-somecache is written in pure golang
+somecache is written in pure golang,somecache is not stable currently,welcome to test,debug,pull, fork,and advise!! approiate anything